 I grew up in the little fishing town of Kilkeel in County Down, at the foot of the Mourne Mountains.
-I read Natural Sciences at Christ’s College, Cambridge and then did a Ph.D. in astrophysics at the Cavendish Laboratory.
+I read Natural Sciences at Christ’s College, Cambridge, followed by a Ph.D. in astrophysics at the Cavendish Laboratory.
 After postdoctoral positions as a Research Astronomer at the Royal Greenwich Observatory, and then as a PPARC Research Fellow back at the Cavendish, I came to Oxford as a departmental lecturer in physics in 2003.
-I also held a college lectureship in physics at St Peter’s, and then I came to Exeter as a Tutorial Fellow in physics in 2015.
+I also held a college lectureship in physics at St Peter’s, and then I came to Exeter, where I am now a Tutorial Fellow and Professor of Physics, in 2015.

 New constraints on the structure and dynamics of black hole jets Potter, William J.; Cotter, Garret, Monthly Notices of the Royal Astronomical Society, 453, 4070, 2015.

 Magnetospherically driven optical and radio aurorae at the end of the stellar main sequence Hallinan, G.; Littlefair, S. P.; Cotter, G. et al., Nature, 523,568, 2015.

 The First Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope, Abdo, A.A., et al., The Astrophysical Journal, 715,429, 2010.

 For the first time ever, scientists spot an aurora outside our solar system, Washington Post